Project-YXKJ/SilverStarSCS.Docs/docs/function/assemble.rst

     -Max  4095
     -Min  0
     -Unit  --
-    -Description  ADC value by step forward the pedal to the end position,value < O60.
+    -Description  ADC value by step forwards the pedal to the end position,value < O60.

 O 62
 ----